-Grant monitoring depends on the submission of timely and accurate performance and financial data through quarterly progress and financial reports.
-However, this data set will be supplemented with additional data gathered through other mechanisms to enrich the view of recipient performance and progress throughout the grant performance period, such as monitoring activities to further support the oversight of recipient activities.
-Through these activities, such as desk reviews and site visits, immediate project risks and challenges are identified and addressed to facilitate successful project completion.
-Such activities will also inform certain longer term courses of action for recipients to implement, in the case of recipient performance issues, based on the severity and nature of such issues.
-Additionally, the monitoring activities of two other organizations - the Grants Offices and the Office of Inspector General (OIG) - can provide additional insight into recipient performance through their reviews of submitted financial status reports, ARRA Reports, Amended Award Requests, and A-133 Audits and Program Specific Audits for For-Profit grantees.
+Grants monitoring depends on the submission of timely and accurate performance and financial data through quarterly progress and financial reports.
+These data are supplemented with additional information to enrich the view of recipient performance and progress throughout the grant performance period, such as site visits to support more robust grant recipient oversight.
+Through these comprehensive activities immediate project risks and challenges are identified and addressed to facilitate successful project completion.
+Such activities will also inform longer term courses of action for recipients to implement, in the case of recipient performance issues, based on the severity and nature of such issues.
+Additionally, the monitoring activities of the Grants Offices and the Office of Inspector General (OIG) can provide additional insight into recipient performance through their reviews of submitted financial status reports, ARRA Reports, approved award amendments, approved Award Action Requests (AARs), and A-133 Audits and Program Specific Audits for For-Profit grantees.
 Presented in the sections below is the set of monitoring activities that the BTOP program office will utilize throughout the program lifecycle.
 Implementation timeframes and phases are noted.